Underwood Capital Limited Updates on Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Underwood Capital Limited, trading under the ASX code UWC, has announced an update regarding its ongoing on-market buy-back program.
-As of July 22, 2025, the company has repurchased a total of 4,825,738 ordinary fully paid securities, with 50,000 bought back on the previous day.
-This buy-back initiative is part of Underwood Capital Limited’s strategy to manage its capital structure and potentially enhance shareholder value.
+Underwood Capital Limited has announced an update regarding its ongoing on-market buy-back program.
+The company reported that it has bought back a total of 4,983,738 ordinary fully paid securities, with 158,000 securities repurchased on the previous day.
+This buy-back initiative is part of Underwood Capital’s strategy to manage its capital structure and potentially enhance shareholder value.

 More about Hygrovest Limited